Jethet/wiki-hh/Various/terminal.md

-To write in a text file: `echo "this is the text" > example-filename` This also creates the file *filename* if it does not exist already.
+To write in a text file: `echo "this is the text" > example-filename` This also creates the file *example-filename* if it does not exist already.
 It will replace any text that is already there.
 With `echo "this is the text" >> example-filename` the text is not replaced.

 NB: `rm *` will remove all files